What is the Matching Principle of Accounting?

-#1 – Matching Principle Example – Accrued Expenses
+#1 – Accrued Expenses

 Please note that in matching principle of accounting, for expenses, the actual date of payment doesn’t matter; It is important to note when the work was done.
 In this case study, the work was completed in July.
 This recording of such accrued expensesAccrued ExpensesAn accrued expense is the expenses which is incurred by the company over one accounting period but not paid in the same accounting period.
-In the books of accounts it is recorded in a way that the expense account is debited and the accrued expense account is credited. (irrespective of actual payment made or not) and matching it with the related revenue is known as Matching Principle of accounting.
+In the books of accounts it is recorded in a way that the expense account is debited and the accrued expense account is credited. (irrespective of actual payment made or not) and matching it with the related revenue is known as the Matching Principle of accounting.

-#2 – Matching Principle Example – Interest Expenses
+#2 – Interest Expenses

 You will pay a total interest of $100,000 x 5% = $5,000.
 You need to match the interest expense to each month’s revenue.

 Interest expense to be recorded for 1 month (July) = $5000/12 = $416.6

 On July 1, let’s assume that you buy machinery worth $30,000, and its useful life is five years.
 How will you record expenses for this transaction in the month of July?